spacebanana420/tofu/doc/conditions.md

 * `<=` - Is equal or lesser than
 * `exists` - If a variable or value exists
 * `!exists` - If a variable or value does not exist
+* `contains` - If element A contains the text of element B inside
+* `!contains` - If element A does not contain the text of element B inside

 In Tofu, you can use "if" statements to split the script's outcome into multiple possibilities.